 The primary objective of this study is to characterize the contemporary extremity wound “bioburden” at the time of definitive wound coverage/closure of severe extremity military and civilian wounds.
 We will analyze routine tissue samples collected as part of standard of care employing both standard tissue culture microbiology and modern polymerase chain reaction (PCR) technologies.
-PCR analyses throughout this study will utilize the Ibis T5000 Biosensor System.

 Secondary objectives of the study are to determine: (a) the correlation of the identified wound pathogens at the time of wound closure/coverage with subsequent deep wound infections; (b) the correlation of the PCR results with those obtained from standard hospital microbiology; and (c) the efficacy, if any, of antibiotics used in the care of the wound.